fallenhitokiri/leeroyci/Readme.md

 Feel free to open issues about bugs or features you want to see or open pull requests.
 Beside using `go fmt` and `go vet` on your code please try to keep the code length around 80 characters.
 This is no hard limit.
 If a line is 86 characters long but easy to read and understand there is no need to break it into multiple lines.

 ## License
-Leeroy is released under the BSD license.
+Leeroy is released under the MIT license.